 The Bourn Airfield New Village Supplementary Planning Document (SPD) expands upon Local Plan Policy SS/7 and provides additional details and guidance relating to comprehensive development and delivery of the new village and the creation of a successful place.
-This draft SPD has been prepared in partnership by Arup and South Cambridgeshire District Council (SCDC), working in collaboration with technical and community stakeholders, and the site promoters.
+This SPD has been prepared in partnership by Arup and South Cambridgeshire District Council (SCDC), working in collaboration with technical and community stakeholders, and the site promoters.

-The draft SPD will be subject to wider public consultation (see Sections 1.4 and 1.7 for further information on the SPD process and engagement) before the SPD is finalised and adopted by the Council.
+The SPD has been subject to wider public consultation (see Sections 1.4 and 1.7 for further information on the SPD process and engagement).

-Once adopted, the SPD will become a significant material consideration in determining any planning applications for the development of the site.
+The SPD is a significant material consideration in determining any planning applications for the development of the site.